+First, the Church is one through the Eucharist.
 In October 2004, John Paul II graced the Year of the Eucharist with the apostolic letter Mane Nobiscum Domine.
-In it, the Holy Father recounts several instances in Scripture where Christ was leading his disciples to an understanding of a Church united in him through the Eucharist.
+In it, the Holy Father recounted several instances in Scripture where Christ was leading his disciples to an understanding of a Church united in him through the Eucharist.
 In John 6:55, Jesus says, “My flesh is food indeed, and my blood is drink indeed.”
-This was shocking to those who heard it, so much so that many left.
-Jesus asked the twelve if they too would go away.
-Peter, speaking for the twelve, said, “Lord, to whom shall we go?
+This was shocking to those who heard it—so much so that many left.
+Jesus asked the Twelve if they too would go away.
+Peter, speaking for the Twelve, said, “Lord, to whom shall we go?
 You have the words of eternal life.”
-In other words, those who understood, while shocked by the reality of the words just spoken, refused to abandon Christ’s teaching because they would be abandoning Christ himself.
+In other words, those who understood, though they were shocked by the reality of the words just spoken, refused to abandon Christ’s teaching because they would be abandoning Christ himself.

 St. Cyril of Alexandria understood the Eucharist’s ability to unite us with Christ.
 He said, “As two pieces of wax fused together make one, so he who receives Holy Communion is so united with Christ that Christ is in him and he is in Christ.”

+Second, the Church is holy through the Eucharist.
 The greatest commandments are to love God and neighbor, and the greatest expression of this love is found in the Eucharist.
-The Eucharist is Christ, and it recalls to us the love he has for us—a love so great that he was willing to become one of us, suffer incredible physical and spiritual pain, and die a human death.
+The Eucharist is Christ, and it recalls the love he has for us—a love so great that he was willing to become one of us, suffer incredible physical and spiritual pain, and die a human death.
 Consuming Christ in the Eucharist has the capacity to make us more like him—and thus more holy.
 “For the partaking of the body and blood of Christ has no less an effect than to change us into what we receive” (Eucharisticum Mysterium 7).

 Such thoughts help us to understand St. Teresa of Avila’s words that “Christ has no body on earth but yours, no hands but yours, no feet but yours.
 Yours are the eyes through which Christ’s compassion for the world is to look out, yours are the feet with which he is to go about doing good, and yours are the hands with which he is to bless us now.”

 As a universal Church, we have the responsibility of being Christ to others.
-This means that we not only must say what he said; we must do what he did.
+This means that not only must we say what he said, but we also must do what he did.
 Jesus admonished sinners, showed mercy, asked for repentance, and demonstrated compassion and forgiveness.
 He also fed the hungry, healed the sick, and encouraged the poor.
-He did not deny anyone because of their race, sex, age, or state in life.
+He did not deny anyone because of race, sex, age, or state in life.
 Just as we are to be Christ to others, so we must see Christ in others.
 He can be found in everyone.
 When we see Christ in others, we find ourselves.
 In this way, the Church is also universal.

+Fourth, the Church is apostolic through the Eucharist.
 The Church is apostolic because her mission in and to the world is a continuation of the work of the first apostles, a mission given to them by Christ.
 Because this mission will go on until the end of time, the apostles had to make provisions for others to succeed them.
 Guided by the Holy Spirit, the bishops, who are the successors to the apostles, continue to teach and guide the Church today.
 All the members of the mystical body of Christ share in this mission and are called to activities that further God’s kingdom.
-This means that they are to spread the gospel of Christ through works of love in their state of life.
+This means they are to spread the gospel of Christ through works of love in their state of life.
 “But charity, drawn from the Eucharist above all, is always ‘as it were, the soul of the whole apostolate’” (Catechism of the Catholic Church 864).

 By bringing the Eucharist to the New World, continents were spiritually united.
 The Eucharist is a memorial of Christ’s sacrifice for all men, and it keeps in our mind the dignity of all men because of Christ’s love for them.
 The Church’s ability to trace its roots to the apostles assures us that the successors to Peter are part of our family tree and that it is the true Church.
-The power to consecrate bread and wine has been passed on within the family as our spiritual treasure that keeps the Church’s four marks present and its identity authentic.
+The power to consecrate bread and wine has been passed on within the family as our spiritual treasure that keeps each mark of the Church present and its identity authentic.

-The reason, therefore, that the Eucharist is the ultimate mark of Christ’s Church, the mark par excellence, is because the Eucharist is Christ, who remains in the Church, sustains it, and, through its members, draws others to himself.
+The reason, therefore, why the Eucharist is the ultimate mark of the Church, the mark par excellence, is that the Eucharist is Christ, who remains in the Church; sustains it; and, through its members, draws others to himself.
 Because of the Eucharist, the Church maintains its marks and grows in unity, holiness, catholicity, and apostolic works.
 The Eucharist was instituted because of the Church, and the Church is sustained and grows because of the Eucharist.

-Articulating this truth to non-Catholic Christians would resonate in many hearts and draw them into this great mystery of our faith: Christ’s Real Presence among us.
-John Henry Cardinal Newman said, “A true Christian may almost be defined as one who has a ruling sense of God’s presence within him.”
+Articulating this truth to non-Catholic Christians would resonate in many hearts and draw them into this great mystery of our faith: Christ’s real presence among us.
+St. John Henry Newman said, “A true Christian may almost be defined as one who has a ruling sense of God’s presence within him.”
 How much more within us can he be than through the partaking of the Eucharist?